-The federal government's consumer watchdog has changed a regulation to make it easier for stay-at-home parents and others who don't work to be approved for new credit cards.
+The federal government’s consumer agency has finalized a rule change to make it easier for nonworking, stay-at-home spouses to get their own credit cards

 Monday, the Consumer Financial Protection Bureau finalized a regulation change to allow card companies to consider financial support from other people when evaluating a consumer’s credit-card application.
 It changes a 2011 regulation under which banks were allowed to consider only the applicant’s income.